Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

 Love Island is back on ITV2, perhaps sooner than we all thought, for the first ever winter series.

-In addition to the original cast members, the bombshells are starting to trickle in.
+In addition to the original cast members, the bombshells are causing a stir.

 Contents